 - Increased sensitivity to sunlight with tetracycline

-Talk to your doctor before using any over-the-counter medicines if you have COPD.
+Talk to your doctor before using any over-the-counter medications if you have COPD.

 If you are taking medications, follow these general guidelines: